What is stereotactic radiosurgery?

 Who is suitable for SRS?

-SRS may be suitable for you if you have either a tumour that started in your brain (primary tumour) or a tumour that has spread from elsewhere in your body (metastatic or secondary tumour).
+SRS may be suitable for you if you have either a tumour that starts in your brain (primary tumour) or a tumour that has spread from elsewhere in your body (metastatic or secondary tumour).
 This includes:

 - If you’ve had surgery to remove brain metastases to reduce the risk of recurrence